flinker-app/docsfx/docs/sharepoint-who-viewed-file.md

 > [!NOTE]
 > This feature currently works **only for Office file types** (Word, Excel, PowerPoint).
-> **PDFs, images, ZIP files, CAD models, and other formats are not supported**—you won’t see a “View” count for these files.
+> **PDFs, images, ZIP files, CAD models, and other formats are not supported** - you won’t see a “View” count for these files.

-### ✅ What to do instead for PDFs and other file types
+### What to do instead for PDFs and other file types

 If you want to track access to **all file types**, including PDFs: